All information relevant to Graduate Forms can be found online on the Registrar’s Graduate Forms Webpage. www.arcadia.edu/gsforms.

 - A student unsatisfied with this resolution may file an appeal with the Dean of the College or School, indicating in writing the grounds for the appeal of the Program Director/Department Chair determination; this appeal must be filed within ten working days of the Program Director/Department Chair’s decision.
 The criteria for consideration of altering an instructor’s final grade are one of the following: grading calculation error; grading unfairness.
 The Dean will review relevant materials from the student, instructor, and Program Director/Department Chair.
 The Dean will then make a decision and notify the student, instructor, and Program Director/Department Chair of the decision.
 The decision of the Dean is final.

 Students requesting exceptions to policies, regulations, or requirements must write a clear and concise statement describing the requested exception, including evidence supported by a rationale.
 This request must be submitted to the Division of Student Success along with an “Exception to Policy” form signed by the student and the student’s faculty adviser.

 Code of Academic Responsibility

 A code of academic responsibility guides the academic life of Arcadia University students.
 It is expected that each student will uphold the concept of academic integrity and will accept the responsibility for acting in accord with this concept.
-Refer to these publications for guidelines: Graduate Student Handbook online at www.arcadia.edu/studenthandbook and departmental handbooks.
+(Refer to the Graduate Student Handbook, which is found online, and departmental handbooks.)

 Code of Ethical/Professional Standards and Conduct